htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

 :classad-attribute:`TransferInput`
-    A string attribute containing a comma separated list of directories, files and/or URLs that should be transferred from the submit machine to the remote machine when input file transfer is enabled.
+    A string attribute containing a comma separated list of directories, files and/or URLs that should be transferred from the access point to the remote machine when input file transfer is enabled.

 :classad-attribute:`TransferInFinished`